kevin2huang/BIXI-Case-Study/README.md

 ```

 **Trend Line Summary**
+I plotted a polynomial line for each graph to calculate the R-squared and p-value to understand if there is a correlation with the number of rides.<br>
 | Variable | Trend Line | R-Squared | p-value |
 | :-------: | :---------:| :-------:| :-------:|
 | **Month** | Polynomial | **0.968939** | 0.0017901 |